oasdiff/oasdiff-service/README.md

     https://api.oasdiff.com/tenants/{tenant-id}/changelog
 ```
 ### Errors
 oasdiff-service uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
-Codes in the 4xx range indicate an error that failed given the information provided (e.g., invalid OpenAPI sepc format, a required parameter was omitted, etc.).
+Codes in the 4xx range indicate a failure with additional information provided (e.g., invalid OpenAPI spec format, a required parameter was missing, etc.).
 Codes in the 5xx range indicate an error with oasdiff-service servers (these are rare)